Article I - Policy

 - Never share patient information with anyone on any social networking site.

-- Maintain the privacy of colleagues, doctors and other University or hospital employees when referring to them in a professional capacity unless they have given their permission for their name or likeness to be used.
+- Maintain the privacy of colleagues, doctors and other University or hospital employees when referring to them in a professional capacity unless they have given their express permission for their name or likeness to be used.

 - Patient privacy measures taken in any public forum apply to social networking sites as well.